Commodities May Be The Next Big Thing; Here Are 3 ETFs To Get Started

 - Invesco DB Agriculture Fund (NYSE: DBA) With $691.8 million in assets under management, this is one of the largest ETFs that holds actual agricultural commodities.
 Its 26-week return rate stands at 20.79%, according to ETF Database.
 Its share price is up 20.79% over the past six months and closed last week at $16.56.

 - For an ETF that holds agricultural stocks, the largest is VanEck Vectors Agribusiness ETF (NYSE: MOO).
-It has $914.5 million in assets under management and "the best ticker symbol out there," says Spencer Israel, host of Benzinga's PreMarket Prep.
+It has $914.5 million in assets under management and "the best ticker symbol out there," says Spencer Israel, producer of Benzinga's PreMarket Prep.
 It has a 26-week return rate of 31.32%, according to ETF Database.
 It is up 29.89% over the past six months and closed last week at $82.14.

 - The VanEck Vectors Rare Earth/Strategic Metals ETF (NYSE: REMX) holds stocks of companies that produce rare earth metals such as titanium, molybdenum, cerium, manganese and tungsten.
 It has $421.1 million in assets under management.
 The ETF's 26-week return rate is 89.57%, and its share price closed last week at $72.38, up 87.90% over six months.